 Unconscious bias can influence our hiring processes in ways we don’t readily recognize.
 This makes it hard for us to recognize qualified candidates who may not conform to our expectations.
 Once you’ve ensured that your job postings are inclusive, it’s time to take the next step in your selection process.
-This article, adapted from my forthcoming book Network Beyond Bias, offers four suggestions for reducing bias when ranking resumes and interviews.
+This article offers four suggestions for reducing bias when ranking resumes and interviews.

 Measurable Criteria for Resumes and Interviews